Partner applications for the 25-26 service year starting in September 2025 open soon!

 CivicSpark Fellows provide capacity-building support through research, planning, and implementation project activities.
 CivicSpark Fellows can support a wide range of initiatives, as long as they are eligible and can be completed by a Fellow within the service year.
 For eligibility details, review our eligibility information here.

-For sample projects, please visit our impact page and our current projects here.
+For sample projects, please visit our impact page.

-Yes, CivicSpark has outlined goals in our Racial Equity Action Plan to identify barriers to program participation for Tribes, to foster authentic relationships with Tribal partners and increase the number of projects we support with Tribal governments.
+Yes, CivicSpark is very interested in building relationships with Tribal partners and increasing the number of projects we support with Tribal governments.
 Interested Tribal governments are encouraged to get in touch to discuss their project ideas or to visit our partner page to learn more and apply.

 Yes!
-We are happy to work on larger projects that will create lasting impacts for multiple local governments.
+We have several coalitions and networks that host fellows every year.
+We are happy to work on larger projects that will create lasting impacts for multiple local governments and communities.

 Check out our partner responsibilities here.

-For Fellows serving 1700 hours, Fellows will serve over the course of 11 months with at least 1300 of those hours dedicated to project service.
+For Fellows serving 11-month fellowships: 1,700 hours.
+At least 1,300 of those hours will be dedicated to project service at the partner’s host site.
 Fellows’ additional time, approximately 250 – 300 hours, is dedicated to professional development activities with up to 100 hours for community volunteer engagement.

 All host agencies must provide a dedicated work space and office resources (phone, computer, etc.) for their Fellows.
 This does not need to be a full private office; it can be a cubicle, shared work space, or other arrangement, as long as the Fellow has a designated place to work on a daily basis.
 If the Fellow will be serving in a hybrid setting, partners will need to provide sufficient resources (computer, access to servers) to complete service remotely.

-Partially – rates for the program are all-inclusive and cover the Fellow’s living allowance, workers compensation and liability insurance, Fellow benefits, and programmatic operating costs including professional development and CivicSpark staff support for Fellows.
+Partially – rates for the program are all-inclusive and cover a portion of the Fellow’s living allowance and benefits (which include health insurance), as well as programmatic operating costs including professional development and CivicSpark staff support for Fellows.
 The fiscal contribution only covers a portion of the total cost to run the program.

 Participating organizations are required to identify the funds for the project, but projects can be funded by a third party who is supporting the service project.
 If your organization is being sponsored by a third-party, you will be responsible for securing the funds and working with CivicSpark staff and the sponsor in the contract process.
 CivicSpark staff are not able to support searching for or securing funds for organizations.